 There’s much more to color theory, of course.
 For our purposes, those are the basics we’ll be using when brainstorming backsplash ideas.

 Bathroom backsplashes are an excellent addition behind a vanity or bathroom sink.
 You can save your wall from speckles of moisturizer, soap or water.
 A behind-the-vanity backsplash also adds personality to your bathroom.
-Match the backsplash to the existing tile or redo your decor to go with it.
+A glass backsplash provides a stunning shine.
+Match the backsplash to the existing floor tile or redo your decor to go with it.

 Although most people picture the backsplash behind your cooking range, they’re useful anywhere you need to protect a wall.
 Add a protective backdrop to a workplace caffeine corner or your home coffee nook.

-You could use neutral tones to allude to the color coffee beans or freshly brewed tea.
-Or maybe you’d prefer bright pops of color to brighten your day.
+You could use neutral tones to allude to the color of coffee beans or freshly brewed tea.
+An off-white backsplash lets you ease into your day as you get your coffee.
+Or maybe you’d prefer cheery pops of color to brighten your day.
 Match or contrast your kitchen’s decor.

-In a man cave, rec room or basement barroom, match your bar backsplash to your theme.
+In a rec room or basement bar room, match your bar backsplash to your theme.
 To get pumped for the big game, choose your team’s colors or logo for a backsplash.
-Maybe go retro with bottle caps incorporated into mosaic tiles or old license plates mounted as accents among subway tile.
+Maybe go retro with bottle caps incorporated into mosaic tiles.
+Try hanging old license plates mounted as accents among subway tile.
 This is the place to go big with your design.

 Tile is one of the most popular backsplash options.
 Tile backsplashes come in various styles, shapes and colors.
-The beauty of this is that you can create almost any design you can imagine.
+You can create almost any design you can imagine.
 Purchase tile by the case or on a per tile basis for more intricate designs.

 Backsplash tile options are so numerous that it may be hard to know where to start.
-We’ll cover the smoother tile types here.
+We’ll cover standard and unusual tile types here.
 Choose from ceramic, porcelain, glass or recycled glass tiles.
 This includes a lot of common tile backsplash ideas.
 Many tile backsplashes are peel-and-stick, so installation is simpler than it's ever been.